M.S. Degree in Geoscience

 This degree offers a Joint Undergraduate Master's Program (JUMP) which provides academically outstanding students the opportunity to complete both an undergraduate and graduate degree in approximately five years.
 Contact the graduate program coordinator for additional information.

-- GRE with analytical writing component .
+- A competitive GRE score is required with an analytical writing component.

 - Separate application for Graduate Assistantship funding submitted directly to the Department (if requesting funding).

-- Other application requirement for Domestic applicants are available at Domestic Degree Seeking
+- Other application requirement for Domestic applicants are available at Domestic Degree Seeking.

-- Other application requirement for International applicants are available at International Degree Seeking
+- Other application requirement for International applicants are available at International Degree Seeking.

 - Admission applications are available online and submitted directly to WKU Graduate School at Graduate Applications (Domestic and International Applicants-Masters Degree)

 - Graduate Assistantship application for the Academic Year must be received by February 1st.
-Assistanship funds are awarded on academic year basis only.
+Assistantship funds are awarded on academic year basis only.
 There is typically no funding opportunities for Spring semester only.
 Graduate Assistantship application is available here to apply.